Electrogravitational

 part of neutron stars, and the rest of nucleons remain either as a gas or as

 the matter of white dwarfs.
-Consequently, the concentration of free protons in
+Consequently, concentration of free protons in visible

-the visible Universe must be of the same order as the averaged over the entire
+Universe must be of the same order as the averaged over the entire space

-space concentration of nucleons in stars, that is of the order of concentration
+concentration of nucleons in stars, that is of the order of concentration of

-Dark Model.
-With this in mind, the product of the concentration of baryons and
+Model.
+With this in mind, the product of concentration of baryons and the

-the binding energy of a neutron star in the calculation per nucleon will give
+binding energy of a neutron star in calculation per nucleon give us the

 Thus, the electrogravitational

-vacuum of the universe, filled with the same particles regardless of the
+vacuum of Universe, filled with the same particles regardless of the

-observation point, due to the unified scheme of evolution of the matter’s
+observation point, due to unified scheme of evolution of matter’s particles at

-particles at different levels of matter, allows us to explain the uniformity
+different levels of matter, allows us to explain the uniformity and entropy of

 Extended